eth-cscs/cpp-course-2023/01_04_generic_programming_1_templates/templates_part1.md

 * Traits abstract out small elements of the logic
   * Many small helper `types` that handle typing sub-tasks
-  * Zero cost (at least at run-time) abstractions
+  * Zero/Low cost (at least at run-time) abstractions

 * Meta-programming allows library developers to create highly tuned code
   * Manipulating types instead of values
-  * Fusion of kernels
-  * Unrolling/reordering of loops
+  * Fusion of kernels, Unrolling/reordering of loops
   * Specializations for types/data layouts

----